Abstract expressionism: Art critics of the post–World War II era

 In the 1940s there were not only few galleries (The Art of This Century, Pierre Matisse Gallery, Julien Levy Gallery and a few others) but also few critics who were willing to follow the work of the New York Vanguard.

 There were also a few artists with a literary background, among them Robert Motherwell and Barnett Newman, who functioned as critics as well.

-While the New York avant-garde was still relatively unknown by the late 1940s, most of the artists who have become household names today had their well-established patron critics: Clement Greenberg advocated Jackson Pollock and the color field painters like Clyfford Still, Mark Rothko, Barnett Newman, Adolph Gottlieb and Hans Hofmann; Harold Rosenberg seemed to prefer the action painters such as Willem de Kooning and Franz Kline, as well as the seminal paintings of Arshile Gorky; Thomas B. Hess, the managing editor of ARTnews, championed Willem de Kooning.
+While the New York avant-garde was still relatively unknown by the late 1940s, most of the artists who have become household names today had their well-established patron critics: Clement Greenberg advocated Jackson Pollock and the Color Field painters like Clyfford Still, Mark Rothko, Barnett Newman, Adolph Gottlieb and Hans Hofmann; Harold Rosenberg seemed to prefer the action painters such as Willem de Kooning and Franz Kline, as well as the seminal paintings of Arshile Gorky; Thomas B. Hess, the managing editor of ARTnews, championed Willem de Kooning.

 The new critics elevated their protégés by casting other artists as "followers" or ignoring those who did not serve their promotional goal.

 In 1958, Mark Tobey became the first American painter since Whistler (1895) to win top prize at the Venice Biennale.

 Barnett Newman, Onement 1, 1948.
 During the 1940s Barnett Newman wrote several articles about the new American painting.

 Barnett Newman, a late member of the Uptown Group, wrote catalogue forewords and reviews, and by the late 1940s became an exhibiting artist at Betty Parsons Gallery.
 His first solo show was in 1948.
 Soon after his first exhibition, Barnett Newman remarked in one of the Artists' Sessions at Studio 35: "We are in the process of making the world, to a certain extent, in our own image."
-Utilizing his writing skills, Newman fought every step of the way to reinforce his newly established image as an artist and to promote his work.
+Using his writing skills, Newman fought every step of the way to reinforce his newly established image as an artist and to promote his work.
 An example is his letter on April 9, 1955, "Letter to Sidney Janis: — it is true that Rothko talks the fighter.
 He fights, however, to submit to the philistine world.
 My struggle against bourgeois society has involved the total rejection of it."